This post may contain affiliate links. Please read our disclosure policy.

 Why you'll love this Italian sausage soup recipe

-Let me tell you—this soup is pure comfort in a bowl.
+Let me tell you, this soup is pure comfort in a bowl.
 The combination of savory Italian sausage simmered in a rich, seasoned tomato broth with fluffy orzo pasta is everything you want in a cozy soup for dinner.
+Have you tried my lemon chicken orzo soup yet?
+The comfort factor is off the charts!

-Even if you don’t fancy yourself a strong cook, trust me, this recipe will change that.
-It’s simple, straightforward, and quick—just chop, saute, simmer, and devour!
+If you don’t fancy yourself a strong cook, trust me, this recipe will change that.
+It’s simple, straightforward, and quick: chop, sauté, simmer, and devour!

 You can make it on the stove or in your pressure cooker in about 30 minutes, and the way it fills the kitchen with the most inviting aroma is worth it alone.
-Serve sausage soup with soft French bread, or top with homemade croutons and a sprinkle of Parmesan.
-Sit back and enjoy the smiles around the table!
+Serve sausage soup with soft French bread, my easy no-knead focaccia bread, or top with homemade croutons and a sprinkle of Parmesan.
+Then sit back and enjoy the smiles around the table.

 Ingredient notes

-- Olive oil – A staple for sautéing; feel free to use your preferred cooking oil if you don't have olive oil on hand.
+- Olive oil – A staple for sautéing.
+You can use any neutral cooking oil if you don’t have olive oil on hand.

-- Italian sausage – Choose mild or spicy depending on your preference.
-Mild sausage can be spiced up with a pinch of crushed red pepper if you want extra heat.
+- Italian sausage – Choose mild or spicy depending on your taste.
+If you only have mild sausage, add a pinch of crushed red pepper for a touch of heat.

-- Onions – White, yellow, or red onions all work here, each bringing a slightly different flavor profile; use what you have on hand.
+- Onions – White, yellow, or red onions all work here.
+Each brings a slightly different flavor, so use whatever you have available.

-- Celery – Adds a subtle crunch and depth to the soup, balancing the heartiness of the sausage.
+- Celery – Adds subtle crunch and depth, balancing the heartiness of the sausage.

-- Orzo pasta – This small, rice-shaped pasta cooks right in the soup, adding comforting texture and thickness.
+- Orzo pasta – Small, rice-shaped pasta that cooks right in the soup, giving it body and a comforting texture.

-- Chicken broth – Reduced sodium is a good option if you prefer more control over saltiness.
-Any broth, like vegetable or beef, can also work well here.
+- Chicken broth – Reduced-sodium broth gives you more control over saltiness.
+Vegetable or beef broth also work well.

-- Canned tomatoes – Diced tomatoes add a chunkier texture for a lighter broth, while crushed tomatoes give a thicker, more tomato-rich base.
-Use whichever you prefer!
+- Canned tomatoes – Diced tomatoes create a lighter, chunkier broth, while crushed tomatoes make it thicker and more tomato-rich.
+Use whichever you prefer.

-- Italian seasoning - Use any store-bought blend or whip up this easy, 5-ingredient Italian seasoning blend.
+- Italian seasoning – Use any store-bought blend or try my easy 5-ingredient homemade Italian seasoning blend.

-- Salt and pepper – Key for enhancing and balancing all the flavors; adjust to taste at the end to bring everything together.
+- Salt and pepper – Essential for enhancing and balancing flavors.
+Always taste and adjust before serving.

 How to make this sausage soup recipe

-Then, bring everything just to a boil.
-Next, reduce heat to medium-low, and simmer for 10 to 15 minutes or until the orzo is cooked through, stirring as needed.
+Bring everything to a gentle boil, then reduce the heat to medium-low.
+Let the soup simmer for 10 to 15 minutes, or until the orzo is cooked through, stirring occasionally to keep it from sticking.

-Serve warm.
-I love to serve sausage soup with my homemade croutons, Parmesan cheese, and fresh chopped parsley.
-This combination of toppings results in an irresistible texture, color, and flavor!
+Serve the soup warm.
+I love topping mine with homemade croutons, Parmesan cheese, and fresh chopped parsley.
+The mix of textures, colors, and flavors makes every bowl irresistible!

 Recipe tips

-- Pasta cooking time: When substituting orzo with other small pasta, such as ditalini or elbow macaroni, adjust cooking time as needed to ensure the pasta is tender.
+- Pasta cooking time: When substituting orzo with other pasta, adjust the cooking time as needed to cook the pasta to your liking.

-- Stir frequently: Stir as needed while the soup simmers to prevent the pasta from sticking to itself or the pot.
+- Stir frequently: Stir as needed during the simmering stage to keep the orzo from sticking to itself or the pot.

-- Reheating tip: Since orzo absorbs liquid as it cools, you'll need to add a splash of broth or water when reheating to adjust the soup's consistency.
+- Reheating tip: Orzo absorbs liquid as it cools, so you'll likely need to add broth or water when reheating to bring back the perfect consistency.

 Sausage soup variations

-- Tomato options: Use any variety of canned tomatoes—diced, crushed, or whole.
-If using fresh tomatoes, they'll need several extra minutes of simmering to soften, depending on their ripeness.
+- Tomato options: You can use any variety of canned tomatoes—diced, crushed, or whole.
+If you’re using fresh tomatoes, depending on their ripeness, give them a few extra minutes of simmering to soften.

-- Broth options: Swap chicken broth with any other broth to tailor the flavor to your liking.
+- Broth options: Swap chicken broth with vegetable or beef broth to change the flavor.

-- Add greens for nutrition: Enhance nutrients and add color with chopped kale midway through cooking or spinach toward the end.
+- Add greens: Stir in chopped kale midway through cooking or spinach toward the end for added nutrients and color.

-- Extra vegetables: Add diced zucchini at the start of simmering for texture, or saute bell peppers or mushrooms with the onions and celery.
+- Extra vegetables: Add diced zucchini at the start of simmering for more texture, or sauté bell peppers or mushrooms along with the onions and celery.

 More favorite soup recipes